udayteki/quick-survey/README.md

 # Quick Survey

+## Quick Survey is no longer actively maintained.
+If you want to help keep it running, reach out!

 > A tool for quickly building and releasing surveys.
 Open source & quick to host it yourself.

 [Demo](https://apps.sandstorm.io/app/wupmzqk4872vgsye9t9x5dmrdw17mad97dk21jvcm2ph4jataze0)